New recommendations for college basketball include nixing one-and-done

 “Member institutions can no longer be permitted to defend a fraud or misconduct case on the ground that all students, not just athletes, were permitted to benefit from that fraud or misconduct,” Rice said.

-She also indicated a personal interest that the NCAA reconsider how athletes can be compensated for their names, images and likenesses, a contentious debate taken up in multiple court battles.
+She indicated a personal interest that the NCAA reconsider whether and how athletes can be compensated for their names, images and likenesses, a contentious debate taken up in multiple court battles.

-Because of the issue hasn’t been settled legally, the commission didn’t consider this topic, said Rice, who hinted at the inconsistency of the NCAA’s policies.
-Just recently, a national champion women’s basketball player for the University of Notre Dame was allowed to appear on Dancing With the Stars -- but the association has refused other students' requests to profit from the visibility they've gained as athletes, as their institutions and the NCAA do.
+Because the issue hasn’t been settled legally, the commission didn’t tackle this topic, said Rice, who hinted at the inconsistency of the NCAA’s policies.
+Just recently, a national champion women’s basketball player for the University of Notre Dame was allowed to appear on Dancing With the Stars -- but the association has refused other students' requests to profit from the visibility they've gained as athletes, as their institutions and the NCAA do -- the association recently reported it took in more than $1 billion in revenue in the 2017 fiscal year.

 Response to a Crisis